-- We believe in providing friendly, easily accessible, trustworthy, and efficient services in an environment that is caring and confidential.
+- We believe in providing friendly, accessible, and efficient services in an environment that is caring and confidential.

-- We believe in an internal environment that will nurture our values: respect, responsibility, integrity, caring, and fairness.
+- We believe in an environment that nurtures our values: respect, responsibility, integrity, caring, and fairness.

 - We believe in mentoring high standards for our students to model while assisting them in achieving academic excellence.